-(a) A written request for bargaining must be submitted by the exclusive bargaining agent to the County Executive no later than March 1, and negotiations must begin by March 15 and conclude by August 31 of any year where an agreement is sought to be effective at the beginning of the next fiscal year, in order to accommodate the County budget process.
-Failure of the parties to reach agreement by August 31 shall constitute an impasse and trigger impasse resolution procedures under this article.
+- (a) A written request for bargaining must be submitted by the exclusive bargaining agent to the County Executive and negotiations must begin no later than July 1 and conclude (including any required mediation or impasse procedures) by October 15 of any year where an agreement is sought to be effective at the beginning of the next fiscal year, in order to accommodate the County budget process.
+Failure of the parties to reach agreement by September 1, or at such earlier time as the parties may agree in writing, shall constitute an impasse and trigger impasse resolution procedures under this Article. - (b) Nothing in this Article requires either party to make any concessions or agree to the other party's proposals.

-- (b) Nothing in this article requires either party to make any concessions or agree to the other party's proposals. - (c) Good faith bargaining shall not include submission of or a response to a proposal that: - (1) violates the rights of employees as set forth in this article, or - (2) impairs, restricts, or delegates the authority of the County as set forth in Section 3-10-4.
+- (c) Good faith bargaining shall not include submission of or a response to a proposal that: - (1) violates the rights of employees as set forth in this Article, or - (2) impairs, restricts, or delegates the authority of the County as set forth in Section 3-10-4, other than as the County may expressly allow as a matter of permissive bargaining.